digital prints (computer vision, photography, illustration)

-What if this movement was repeated so many times, that the soil itself eroded?
-In a future where the action of construction tractors is so intensive and repetitive, new landscapes could emerge between the smoothness of water and the remaining commercial debris.
-How would we occupy a ground that doesn't cease to vanish?
+On the northwestern edge of Überseestadt, construction sites are springing up along the river.
+Between the towering buildings of a new commercial utopia, traces of past human activity can still be found in the vast spaces.
+In contrast to the rectilinear and square occupation of the site, smooth and organic lines of movement from past strips show an alternative pattern to the terrain.
+What if this movement were repeated so often that the ground itself eroded?
+In a future where the action of construction tractors is so intense and repetitive, new landscapes might emerge between the smoothness of the water and the remaining commercial debris.
+How would we occupy a land that doesn't stop disappearing?